pierre225/albums/README.md

 ## Working flow
 ### Git Flow
 I am used to work in a team following git flow concepts, it means defining some specific branches with roles :
-- master : the production branch, containing the code actually in production
+- master : the production branch, containing the code currently in production.
-- dev : the branch on which we implement new features, contains the latest development changes
+- dev : the branch on which we implement new features, contains the latest development changes.
-- features : we create feature branches from dev to implement new features that will then be merged on dev (see name convention below)
+- features : we create feature branches from dev to implement new features that will then be merged on dev (see name convention below).
-- release : When a ready we build a release candidate from dev and we start some rollout (alpha, beta... depending on the strategy).
-Once the rollout is completed, we merge it on master and dev
+- release : When ready we build a release candidate from dev and we start some rollout (alpha, beta... depending on the strategy).
+Once the rollout is completed, we merge it on master and dev.
-- hotfix : If we need to fix a bug quickly, we can branch from master, do our changes and merge back on master and dev
+- hotfix : If we need to fix a bug quickly, we can branch from master, do our changes and merge back on master and dev.

+We usually tag branches with some convention name in order to trigger actions on the CI.

 ### Convention
 In this project, the feature branches have been named : 'ANDX-name-of-feature'